Dataset Condensation with Distribution Matching: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets.} We evaluate the classification performance of deep networks that are trained on the synthetic images generated by our method.
-We conduct experiments on four datasets including MNIST \cite{lecun1998gradient}, CIFAR10, CIFAR100 \cite{krizhevsky2009learning} and TinyImageNet \cite{le2015tiny}.
-MNIST consists of 60,000 training and 10,000 testing $28\times28$ gray-scale images of 10 classes.
-CIFAR10 and CIFAR100 contain 50,000/10,000 $32\times32$ training/testing images from 10 and 100 object categories respectively.
-We also evaluate our method on TinyImageNet that contains 100,000 training and 10,000 testing images from 200 categories with a higher resolution $64\times64$.
-This dataset has not been studied by previous works and is significantly more challenging than MNIST and CIFAR10/100 due to its large number of classes and larger image resolution.
+We conduct experiments on five datasets including MNIST \cite{lecun1998gradient}, CIFAR10, CIFAR100 \cite{krizhevsky2009learning}, TinyImageNet \cite{le2015tiny} and ImageNet-1K \cite{deng2009imagenet}.
+MNIST consists of 60K $28\times28$ gray-scale training images of 10 classes.
+CIFAR10 and CIFAR100 contain 50k $32\times32$ training images from 10 and 100 object categories respectively.
+TinyImageNet and ImageNet-1K have 100K training images from 200 categories and 1.3M training images from 1K categories respectively.
+We resize these ImageNet images with $64\times64$ resolution.
+These two datasets are significantly more challenging than MNIST and CIFAR10/100 due to more diverse classes and higher image resolution.

 \paragraph{Experimental Settings.} We first learn 1/10/50 image(s) per class synthetic sets for all datasets by using the same ConvNet architecture in \cite{zhao2021DC}.
 Then, we use the learned synthetic sets to train randomly initialized ConvNets from scratch and evaluate them on real test data.
 The default ConvNet includes three repeated convolutional blocks, and each block involves a 128-kernel convolution layer, instance normalization layer \cite{ulyanov2016instance}, ReLU activation function \cite{nair2010rectified} and average pooling.
+Note that four-block ConvNets are used to adjust to the larger input size ($64\times64$) of TinyImageNet and ImageNet-1K images.
 In each experiment, we learn one synthetic set and use it to test 20 randomly initialized networks.
 We repeat each experiment for 5 times and report the mean testing accuracy of the 100 trained networks.
-We also do cross-architecture experiments in \Cref{sec:cross_arc} where we learn the synthetic set on one network architecture and use them to train networks with different architectures.
+We also do cross-architecture experiments in \Cref{sec:cross_arc}. where we learn the synthetic set on one network architecture and use them to train networks with different architectures.